pgtipping/Synthalyst/memory-bank/systemPatterns.md

 ### Key Patterns

+1. **Dependency Management**: Explicit verification and installation of required dependencies
-1. **Build-time Component Verification**: Checks for the existence of required components before build
+2. **Build-time Component Verification**: Checks for the existence of required components before build
-2. **Dynamic Component Copying**: Copies essential components to the build directory during build
+3. **Dynamic Component Copying**: Copies essential components to the build directory during build
-3. **Explicit Path Aliasing**: Uses webpack configuration to map component imports to specific paths
+4. **Explicit Path Aliasing**: Uses webpack configuration to map component imports to specific paths
-4. **Fallback Component Strategy**: Provides default implementations to prevent critical failures
+5. **Fallback Component Strategy**: Provides default implementations to prevent critical failures

 ### Implementation Details

 1. The system primarily targets components imported via the `@/components/ui/` path alias
 2. Essential components include breadcrumb, button, card, and tabs components
-3. The vercel-build.sh script orchestrates the component verification and copying process
+3. The vercel-build.sh script orchestrates the dependency installation, component verification, and copying process
 4. The webpack configuration in next.config.js provides explicit path resolution
+5. Despite multiple layers of fallbacks, the system still encounters issues in production deployment

+### Known Limitations

+1. Despite extensive configuration, Vercel builds still fail with "Module not found" errors
+2. Local development works perfectly, but production builds encounter path resolution issues
+3. The multiple layers of fallbacks add complexity to the build process
+4. Future versions may need to consider more radical approaches:
+   - Bundle all UI components into a single file
+   - Use relative imports instead of path aliases
+   - Directly integrate component code where it's used

 ## Audio Recording System (2023-07-10)